jamesporter/daily-sketches/README.md

 [Sample deploy](https://daily-sketches.netlify.com)

-customise the config in package.json, especially the dsConfig stuff
+Customise the config in package.json, especially the dsConfig stuff.
+The styling is intentionally basic, you probably will want to customise.

-The styling is basic, you will want to customise.
+**NB Don't edit files in pages directory as these get generated.** Instead customise the generated code in `generate.ts`